Jarmos-san/hugo-blog/content/posts/how-to-create-custom-keymaps-in-neovim-with-lua.md

 runtime in Neovim.
 Having some idea of it will help better understand the how's & what's possible to create.

-One particular feature that makes Neovim stand out is it's [builtin API](https://neovim.io/doc/user/api.html).
-In addition to that, the Lua runtime has it's own _standard lib_!
-So, if you desire, you can let your imaginations go wild & hack Neovim to your heart's content.
+That said, Neovim was released with a set of some useful features.
+One such feature that makes Neovim stand out is it's
+[builtin API](https://neovim.io/doc/user/api.html).
+The programmatic access to the API & the Lua runtime means you can let your imaginations go wild if you so desire.

-Like any other config files used to hack Neovim/Vim, the Lua code also needs to be placed in the `runtimepath` (see `:h rtp` for more info).
+And just so you know, like any other config files used to hack Neovim/Vim, the Lua code also needs to be placed in the `runtimepath` (see `:h rtp` for more info).
 These config files (with a `.lua` extensions) are placed inside a directory aptly named `lua`.
 And Neovim will source everything inside that directory when invoked.

 Do note, the location to the Neovim runtimepath varies depending on the choice of your OS.
 So, for Linux users out there, check if your OS follows the